Product Visualization Software: It's More than Just Imagery

 [ 3 Headrests X 6 Colors X 2 Fabrics = 36 Possible Configurations ]

 Now, if you sell just 5 different lines of desk chairs with 36 different configurations, that’s 180 different professional photos you’d have to take in order to really show your customers what they’re getting.
 Then, as you grow and expand your product line, you’ll have to multiply the number of photos.
-At a certain point, keeping up with photos of every product variation goes from unprofitable to impossible.
+At a certain point, scheduling photoshoots for every product variation goes from unprofitable to impossible.

 Considering that companies like Herman Miller and Hangout Lighting offer thousands upon thousands of different possible product configurations, it’s no wonder they rely on product visualization software (both are Threekit customers, by the way).
 After all, no sane Product Manager would ask accounting to pay for 10,000+ photos, and the only other option (aside from product visualization software) is to ask customers to imagine what their configuration would look like.
 Needless to say, it would be hard to compete using that kind of go-to-market strategy.

-When you’re selling a device where individual components are a key selling tool, such as a complex mechanical device, your customers can explode the image to show detailed renderings of each component part.
+When you’re selling a physical product where individual components are a key selling tool, such as a complex mechanical device, your customers can explode the image to show detailed renderings of each component part.

 The other cool thing?
 You can reuse those parts when it’s time to build 3D visuals for similar products that use the same parts.
 That makes your product visualization efforts highly scalable.

-Augmented Reality (AR) is perfect for online furniture sales or any product that requires customers to project a 3D product rendering against the real-world background of their homes.
+Augmented reality (AR) is perfect for online furniture sales or any product that requires customers to project a 3D product rendering against the real-world background of their homes.
 In other words, if you’re selling a couch, your customers can see what that couch will look like in their living room before placing the order.
+This way, they can know how it works in their space before deciding to buy.

 What makes AR such a successful selling tool?
 One study found that 71% of buyers are more confident in their buying decisions when they use an AR tool, and product visualization software gives them that option.